 - Cooking oil for deep frying cauliflower (We used a deep fryer)

 - 3 tbsp. cooking oil (vegetable/ canola/ sunflower oil)

 - 3 spring onions chopped coarsely (bulb and leaves)

 - Optional: 1 large green bell pepper (seeds removed and chopped into 1" squares)

 - 2 cups vegetable stock

-- In another pan or wok, heated on high, add the 3 tbsps vegetable/ canola/ sunflower cooking oil.
-When the oil is smokey hot, add the spring onions (reserve a little to garnish the dish later).
-Saute for a minute.
+In another pan or wok, heat on high, add the 3 tbsp. vegetable/ canola/ sunflower cooking oil.
+When the oil is smoky hot, add the spring onions (reserve a little to garnish the dish later).
+Sauté for a minute.